dmontesg/SteParKin/README.md

 ## Authors and versions

-SteParKin was originally written in Fortran and later in IDL by David Montes and H.M.
-Tabernero and was described in Montes et al. 2001b.
-Since then, the code has been enhanced and rewritten in Python by A.J.
-Domínguez-Fernández, respectively.
+SteParKin was originally written in Fortran and later in IDL by D. Montes and H.M.
+Tabernero and was described in Montes et al. 2001.
+Since then, the code has been enhanced and rewritten in Python by D. Montes and A.J.
+Domínguez-Fernández.

 ## Citation

-If the user wants to use SteParKin as part of a scientific work, please, cite Montes et al. 2001b and Cortés-Contreras et al. 2021.
+If the user wants to use SteParKin as part of a scientific work, please, cite Montes et al. 2001 and Cortés-Contreras et al. 2023.

 ## Acknowledgements

-The authors wish to thank to M. Cortés-Contreras, J. A. Caballero, and C. Cifuentes their comments, which have improved significantly the quality of the code.
+The authors wish to thank to M. Cortés-Contreras, J.A.
+Caballero, and C. Cifuentes their comments, which have improved significantly the quality of the code.